All Episodes

 Don't misunderstand.

-I just, of all the things I've said About it, they pull out Rush Limbaugh says it's stupid.
+I just, of all the things I've said about it, they pull out.

-Um that works because most people in America know what stupid means.
+That works because most people in America know what stupid means, might not know what bipartisanship means.

 Well, listen to this.

-I was told that the Baker Hamilton people, all of them in their meetings were all talking about one fact, and that is the New Hampshire primary.
+I was told that the Baker-Hamilton people, all of them in their meetings were all talking about one fact, and that is the New Hampshire primary.

-They have to get the combat troops out because neither side, you had five Republicans, five Democrats, neither side wanted to be debating this war when the primaries began That's the first I've heard of that.
+They have to get the combat troops out because neither side, you had five Republicans, five Democrats, neither side wanted to be debating this war when the primaries began.

-She says she was told, she doesn't say by whom that the Baker Hamilton group and their meetings were all talking about one thing, and that's the New Hampshire primary.
+She says she was told, she doesn't say by whom, that the Baker-Hamilton group and their meetings were all talking about one thing, and that's the New Hampshire primary.

-The uh 08 New Hampshire primary.
+The 08 New Hampshire primary.

-They have to get combat troops out of Iraq because neither side, Republicans, Democrats, neither side wants to be debating this war when the primaries begin.
+They have to get combat troops out of Iraq because neither side, Republicans, Democrats, neither side, wants to be debating this war when the primaries begin.

-Yeah, my my up my opposition is politics as usual.
+Now, yeah, my opposition is politics as usual.

 My criticism is politics as usual, according to Mr. Baker.